MUSIC PLANNING FOR YOUR UPCOMING EVENT

 MUSICIANS AT YOUR OUTDOOR EVENT

-Summer has finally arrived!
-Having survived Mother Nature’s version of weather for the past five months, all of us in New England deserve the warmth of the sun and the beauty offered up by flowering trees and gardens.
+Summer is finally on the horizon!
+Having survived Mother Nature’s winter plus pre-spring weather, all of us in New England deserve the warmth of the sun and the beauty offered up by flowering trees and gardens.

 The coming seasons - summer and early fall - are prime time for outdoor wedding and party plans.
 As details are discussed and specific plans evolve for your event, there are a number of items to keep in mind vis a vis your contracted musicians as well as your guests:

 • provision for shade matters— Fine classical instruments (wooden ones especially) and human skin have at least one thing in common: both are susceptible to permanent damage due to direct sun exposure.
 As you make decisions on the exact location on the property for the various segments of the day, be aware of those spots where midday and early afternoon sun is most direct.
 Assuming shade is nearby that spot guests can, of course, migrate there should sun exposure be an issue for them.
 Musicians need to be situated out of direct sunlight from the start as sun exposure can cause irreparable damage to wood.